cmmartti/charlesmarttinen.ca/content/_index.md

 I primarily design and develop web applications and websites, but I have also done some graphic design, including [re‑designing my city's transit map](/posts/barrie-transit-map.html).

-If you like my work and need someone like me, [get in touch](/contact.html).
+If you like my work and need someone like me, [get in touch](/contact.html), or check out some of my projects on [GitHub](https://github.com/cmmartti).

 ## About Me